IsItDanOrAi/ComfyUI-On-Set-Studio/README.md

 npm install
 npm run dev        # local dev server with hot reload

-# production build — must use this exact base, see the naming
+# production build.
+Must use this exact base; see the naming
 # contract in nodes.py:
 npx vite build --base=/on-set-studio/app/
 ```

 Then replace the node's `editor_dist/` folder with the contents of `dist/`.
-Delete the whole old folder rather than merging into it — stale files from a
+Delete the whole old folder rather than merging into it.
+Stale files from a
 previous build will otherwise be served alongside the new ones.

-`npm install` pulls every dependency at the correct version — nothing to
+`npm install` pulls every dependency at the correct version, so there's nothing
-install or update by hand.
+to install or update by hand.

 ## Requirements

 - A working [ComfyUI](https://github.com/comfyanonymous/ComfyUI) install
-- A reasonably modern GPU — this is a real-time 3D editor running in a browser
+- A reasonably modern GPU (this is a real-time 3D editor running in a browser)
 - *Optional:* Node.js, only if you want to build from source
 - A Mixamo-rigged FBX character (see above)
 - *Optional:* additional VRAM if you want to run ARDY motion generation